Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Experiments

-\textbf{Effectiveness of Components.} To isolate the impact of Mini-Splatting and 3DGS-accel on speed-up, we conduct an ablation study on the Mip-NeRF360 dataset, analyzing each component’s effectiveness in Table \ref{tab:component}.
-Starting with the baseline, Mini-Splatting*, which combines Mini-Splatting and 3DGS-accel, we incrementally add aggressive Gaussian densification (Agg Dens) and visibility Gaussian culling (Vis Culling).
-Comparison results show that our key component, aggressive Gaussian densification, reduces training time by half, while visibility Gaussian culling further accelerates optimization by an additional half-minute.
+\textbf{Effectiveness of Acceleration Scheme.} To isolate the impact of Mini-Splatting and 3DGS-accel on optimization speed, we conduct an ablation study on the Mip-NeRF360 dataset, evaluating the effectiveness of each improvement in Table \ref{tab:component}.
+Starting with the baseline, Mini-Splatting*, which combines Mini-Splatting and 3DGS-accel, we incrementally add aggressive model growth (Agg Growth) and occluded Gaussian culling (Occ Culling).
+Comparison results show that our aggressive model growth halves the training time, while occluded Gaussian culling further accelerates optimization by an additional half-minute.

-\textbf{Aggressive Gaussian Densification.} Table~\ref{tab:densification} presents the results of our ablation study on aggressive Gaussian densification.
-Starting with the MSv2 model, we compare several densification variants: 3K Dens (a shortened progressive densification over 3K iterations), Low Thres (a lower gradient threshold for densification), Agg Dens-Depth (a predefined large number of points for depth initialization), and Agg Dens-Full (our complete proposed densification method).
-Both aggressive densification methods deliver substantial speed-ups over the Mini-Splatting* baseline, with Agg Dens-Full providing adaptive density control and also enhancing rendering quality.
-This demonstrates the effectiveness of our aggressive densification approach in both scalability and quality.
-Additional ablation studies on critical Gaussian identification and aggressive Gaussian clone are provided in the appendix.
+\textbf{Aggressive Model Growth.} Table~\ref{tab:densification} presents the results of our ablation study on aggressive model growth.
+Starting with the MSv2 model, we include several densification variants to support our aggressive model growth: 3K Dens (a shortened progressive densification over 3K iterations), Low Thres (a lower gradient threshold for densification), Agg-Depth (a predefined large number of points for depth initialization), and Agg-Full (our complete aggressive model growth).
+All aggressive growth strategies yield substantial speedups over the Mini-Splatting* baseline.
+Among them, Agg Growth-Full not only adaptively regulates the Gaussian count but also improves rendering quality.
+These results demonstrate the effectiveness of our aggressive model growth strategy in terms of both scalability and visual fidelity.